Covid 19 coronavirus: United Kingdom and United States record deadliest days

 The total number of deaths recorded in Britain is now 4353, with more than 41,000 cases confirmed across England, Scotland, Wales and Northern Ireland.

-The youngest victim announced on Saturday was just five years old, according to NHS England.
+The youngest victim announced on Saturday was just 5 years old, according to NHS England.

-The child is now believed to be the youngest coronavirus death in Europe after a 12-year-old girl passed away in Belgium earlier this week.
+The child is now believed to be the youngest coronavirus death in Europe after a 12-year-old girl died in Belgium earlier this week.

 Britain's death toll has been steadily increasing at more than 500 deaths a day this week and the country is bracing for an expected peak in the next week to 10 days.

-Prime Minister Boris Johnson, who is in self-isolation after developing mild symptoms of the disease, ordered a three-week lockdown of the country on March 23 to try to cut infections.
+UK Prime Minister Boris Johnson, who is in self-isolation after developing mild symptoms of the disease, ordered a three-week lockdown of the country on March 23 to try to cut infections.

 But there has been concern that warmer weather forecast for this weekend could tempt people from their homes to green spaces and public parks.